ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/aprkr/CVE-2023-48034](https://github.com/aprkr/CVE-2023-48034) :  ![starts](https://img.shields.io/github/stars/aprkr/CVE-2023-48034.svg) ![forks](https://img.shields.io/github/forks/aprkr/CVE-2023-48034.svg)

 ## CVE-2023-48022
  Anyscale Ray 2.6.3 and 2.8.0 allows a remote attacker to execute arbitrary code via the job submission API.
-NOTE: the vendor's position is that this report is irrelevant because Ray, as stated in its documentation, is not intended for use outside of a strictly controlled network environment
+NOTE: the vendor's position is that this report is irrelevant because Ray, as stated in its documentation, is not intended for use outside of a strictly controlled network environment.
+(Also, within that environment, customers at version 2.52.0 and later can choose to use token authentication.)